Fiducism

 The Path of Gradual Displacement

-Every time a human need – whether security, dispute resolution, retirement provision, education, or healthcare – is satisfied faster, cheaper, and more humanely by a voluntary trust network (Level 3), the state monopoly (Level 1) loses another piece of its legitimacy and reason for existence.
+The emergence of this new order follows no revolutionary master plan, but the pragmatic principle of gradual displacement by superior alternatives.
+Every time a human need – whether security, dispute resolution, retirement provision, education, or healthcare – is satisfied faster, cheaper, and more humanely by a voluntary trust network (Level 3), the state monopoly (Level 1) loses another piece of its legitimacy and raison d'Γͺtre.
 The state is not overthrown.
 Its functions are taken over from below until it withers away, obsolete and meaningless.
+This can be promoted by Bitcoin (Level 2).
+The state loses power as soon as it no longer has a money monopoly.
+It has no sustainable way to protect itself against a loss of significance in the long term if it does not integrate into the global trust network.

 The Fabric of the Anarcho-Reciprocal Society